ModelsforManufacturing/hole-flanging-by-SPIF-in-a-single-stage/Ontology_Layer/README.md

-# hole-flanging-by-SPIF-in-a-single-stage
+# MfM case study: hole flanging by SPIF in a single stage

-## Data Layer
+## Ontology Layer

 ### Scope Model